HollowMan6/02239-Data-Security/authentication/README.md

 ### Logging

 To demonstrate that users are always authenticated before using a service, we log the user who requested the service and the method name.
-This logging occurs in the authenticate method after password and cookie checks, ensuring that requests pass through authentication first.
+This logging occurs in the authenticate method after password and access token checks, ensuring that requests pass through authentication first.

 Sample log output for invoking the print service: